What Researchers Did

 Study Limitations

-The clinical portion was a cohort study rather than a randomized controlled trial, and differences between treated and untreated patient groups beyond HBOT cannot be fully ruled out.
+The clinical portion was a cohort study rather than a randomised controlled trial, and differences between treated and untreated patient groups beyond HBOT cannot be fully ruled out.